-Study says stay-at-home dads do much less than stay-at-home mums
+Study finds that stay-at-home dads do much less than stay-at-home mums

 Who does what in the home is, as many long-term partners or married couples can attest to, one of the most common reasons we fight with our other halves.